PaloAltoNetworks/terraform-azurerm-vmseries-modules/CONTRIBUTING.md

 Any serious changes, especially any changes of variables or providers, require the `pre-commit` tool.
 Install the recommended versions:

-- pre-commit 2.9.3 - [installation instruction](https://pre-commit.com/#installation) (a Python3 package)
+- pre-commit v2.9.3 - [installation instruction](https://pre-commit.com/#installation) (a Python3 package)
-- terraform-docs 0.12.1 - download the binary from [GitHub releases](https://github.com/terraform-docs/terraform-docs/releases)
+- terraform-docs v0.15.0 - download the binary from [GitHub releases](https://github.com/terraform-docs/terraform-docs/releases)
-- tflint 0.20.2 - download the binary from [GitHub releases](https://github.com/terraform-linters/tflint/releases)
+- tflint v0.29.0 - download the binary from [GitHub releases](https://github.com/terraform-linters/tflint/releases)
-- coreutils - required only on macOS (due to use of `realpath`), simply execute `brew install coreutils`
+- coreutils - required only on macOS, [install Homebrew](https://docs.brew.sh/Installation) and then run `brew install coreutils`

-For more details and a Docker-compatible alternative see the [official guide](https://github.com/antonbabenko/pre-commit-terraform#how-to-install) of the author of pre-commit-terraform, Anton Babenko.
+For more details, or for a dockerized pre-commit-terraform, see the [official guide](https://github.com/antonbabenko/pre-commit-terraform#how-to-install).

-For these Contributors who prefer *not* to use the recommended git hooks, the command to fully update the auto-generated README files and to run formatters/tests:
+For these Contributors who prefer *not* to use the recommended git hooks, the command to fully update the auto-generated README files and to run formatters/tests is:

 ```sh
 pre-commit run -a